OttoChu/Hunter-Vs-Prey/README.md

 This game will be updated sometimes.
 To see what changed, have a look at the *update_log.txt*.

+**Additional note: This game is built using Python 3.8.10.
+It might not work on other versions of Python.**

 ## Getting Started
 Install the dependencies using following command: